A regularity result for the bound states of $N$-body Schr\"odinger operators: Blow-ups and Lie manifolds: The equivalence of and

 Recall that in \cite{AMN1}, one of the main results, namely Theorem~\refschrSpace{thm.main1} states that $\XGV$ is diffeomorphic to the closure of $\delta(X)$, where $\delta$ is the diagonal map from $X$ to $\prod_{Y \in \maF} \oXY$ (we assume that $0 \in \maF$).
 The diffeomorphism is the unique extension of the diagonal map $x\mapsto (x,\ldots,x)$.

-Let $(Z)_r$ resp.\ $\ol{(Z)}_r$ be the open resp.\ closed ball of radius $r$ around $0$ in a euclidean vector space $Z$.
+Let $(Z)_r$ resp.\ $\ol{(Z)}_r$ be the open resp.\ closed ball of radius $r$ around $0$ in a Euclidean vector space $Z$.

-\begin{lemma} Let $Z$ be a finite dimensional euclidean space with open unit ball $(Z)_1$.
-There exists a true metric $g_Z$ on $\overline{Z}$ such that on $(Z)_1$ it yields the same distances as the euclidean metric. \end{lemma}
+\begin{lemma} Let $Z$ be a finite-dimensional Euclidean space with open unit ball $(Z)_1$.
+There exists a true metric $g_Z$ on $\overline{Z}$ such that on $(Z)_1$ it yields the same distances as the Euclidean metric. \end{lemma}